mbrukman/why-svelte/readme.md

   I suppose I would have to reconsider, but I'm doubtful about that, I think they're on the same tier in terms of their theoretical performance endpoints, with most bottlenecks occuring in user code, not the framework.
-  Honestly I could be wrong, but Svelte and SvelteKit feel *right to me* after building a JS-heavy SPA that loads and runs fast on several-years-old Android phones.
+  After building a JS-heavy SPA with Svelte that loads and runs fast on several-years-old Android phones, I'm feeling extra good about the choice, and of course a similar app could have been built with React or Vue or Solid.
-  Svelte gives you a lot of granular control to fine tune things, and as they say, there's always a faster fish.
-  If JSX resonates with you more strongly than Svelte's templates after giving both a fair shake, and you want something other than React or Vue, Solid is an intriguing project to consider.
+  If JSX resonates with you more strongly than Svelte's templates after giving both a fair shake, and you want to try something other than React or Vue, or if you're curious about what it could look like to do Svelte in React, Solid is an interesting project.

 Ahead are a some updates to individual points: